 Full disclosure… I don’t like to measure the food I eat.
 I have developed the optimal foods lists to highlight what I think are the best foods to suit different goals and levels of metabolic health.

 I think food should be nutritious and satiating.
-If you goal is to lose weight it will be hard to overeat if you limit your food choices to things like broccoli, celery, salmon and tuna.
+If your goal is to lose weight it will be hard to overeat if you limit your food choices to things like broccoli (which contains sulforaphane), celery, salmon and tuna.